cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 - `Cylinder(double radius, double height)` - constructor
 - `double getArea()` - overrides the base method.
 The value is given by the formula (`height` * `𝛑` * (`radius`<sup>2</sup>)).

+#### Notes
+Consider the appropriate visibility of all constructors, methods and instance variables

 #### :white_check_mark: Verify Your Implementation

 To verify that your code works as expected, run the `ShapeTest` tests.

-In your terminal, ensure that you are in the `object-oriented-programming` folder, then run the following command:
+In your terminal, run the following command:

 ```shell
 ./mvnw clean test -Dtest=ShapeTest